abrarum/neidl-hand/doc/Milestone I.md

 - OpenCV for hand separation
     - by skin colour
     - cascading
+- For classifying hands and count fingers
+    - OpenCV
-- NN may be OpenCV or Tensorflow
+    - Tensorflow

 ## Training steps
 - OpenCV cascade